pranjalsingh4550/verilog-bubblesort-cs220/README.md

  - Single-cycle execution of instructions
  - Implemented arithmetic, logical, conditional branch and unconditional jump instructions.
 To my knowledge, the instruction set is Turing-complete.
  - Harvard Architecture - instructions and data were hard-coded into the memory, as in veda.v.
- - Done individually.
-Thanks to my partner for moral support, and apologies for not being sincere in the labs in the first half.
+ - Done in a group of two.
  - Thanks to Professor Urbi Chatterjee for explaining most of the working in a lecture.

 For details, please refer to the Implementation report.